segmentio/segment-docs/src/connections/destinations/catalog/optimizely-web/index.md

 If you are running redirect experiments, you might run into a case where the effective referrer is different than the referrer that is captured by `page` calls, such as the default page call in our Segment snippet.

-For example, let’s say you run a redirect experiment on page `http://home.com` that redirects you to `http://home-offers.com`.
+For example, let's say you run a redirect experiment on page `http://home.com` that redirects you to `http://home-offers.com`.
 Now, if a customer visits your page via a Google ad, you want to make sure that the `page` call fired on `http://home-offers.com` knows that the true referrer was Google and NOT `http://home.com`.

 Our Optimizely Web destination detects this and send the effective referrer value as a property of the subsequent Experiment Viewed.
 Segment also overrides the `context.page.referrer` with the effective referrer.